March 12, 2021

-Cequence again nailed a virtual roadshow (and webinar program) best practice by making its series easily identifiable with unique branding.
-Each iteration of Cequence’s virtual roadshow, in fact, uses the same branding.
-With unified branding, Cequence makes it easy for audiences to identify events within a series — especially within its resource hub.
+Sim’s events nailed a virtual roadshow (and webinar program) best practice by making its series easily identifiable with unique branding.
+As you can see in the screenshot below, each iteration of the virtual roadshow uses the same branding.
+With this unified branding, audiences can easily identify events within a particular series — especially within its resource hub.

 Best Practice 4: Offer Roadshow Incentives